botpress/documentation-v12/docs/main/code.md

 Parameters: `bp`, `event`

 ### Before Conversation End

-This hook is called right before a conversation ends
+This hook is called right before a conversation ends.

 Location: `data/global/hooks/before_conversation_end`

 Parameters: `bp`, `event`

-#### Before Suggestions Election
+### Before Suggestions Election

 This hook is called after the Decision Engine Ranking but before the Suggestion Election.
 Doing so allows you to override the Decision Engine's ranking by directly altering the `event.suggestions` array.

 Location: `data/global/hooks/before_suggestions_election`